Zhakyp01/MidProject/README.md

 # TourGuideApp
 This app will help you to provide detailed information about the tours.

-The technical explanation is that my program will simplify your time in the field of booking.
+The technical explanation is that our program will simplify your time in the field of booking.

-I gave a clear explanation in my report, please pay attantion.

-!!!
-That zip file that is on Branch: master in order to download the main one that I did on my computer.
-Just uploaded because when I sent to the git my Internet broke.
-If suddenly something goes wrong, download the finished zip that I uploaded.

 Some details in Wiki